AswathiSasikumar/JupiterToys/README.md

-JupiterToysTest cases.xlsx contains the 10 test cases I identified.
+<b>JupiterToysTest cases.xlsx<b> contains the 10 test cases I identified.
-JupiterToysTesting 2 contains the source code -I used selenuim with java to do the automation
+JupiterToysTesting2 contains the source code.I used selenuim with java to do the automation